-Let’s see how to start Kafka consumer from Kafka console.
+Let’s see how to start Kafka consumers from Kafka console.

 kafka-console-consumer --bootstrap-server localhost:9092 --topic first_topic

-By default, Kafka consumer will start reading the most recent message.
-If you want to read messages from the beginning of topic then you can use ‘–from-beginning’ argument with the console command.
+By default, Kafka consumers will start reading the most recent message.
+If you want to read messages from the beginning of the topic then you can use ‘–from-beginning’ argument with the console command.

 kafka-console-consumer \ --bootstrap-server localhost:9092 \ --topic first_topic \ --from-beginning \ --consumer-property group.id=group1